OleksiyRudenko/docu2main/docs/intro.md

 ---
 id: intro
 title: Intro to importing docs from external projects
-sidebar_label: Importing docs from external resources
+sidebar_label: Importing docs from external projects
 ---

 ## The problem